 • 10% of all cases of macular degeneration

-• Retina swells & protrudes
+• Retina swells & stands out

 • Loss of central visual acuity and distortion of lines & edges